Tongcheng/ACCL/README.md

 ====
 Phase 1: Simply use python nltk to find the similarity between words for highlighting.

-Phase 2: Use Wikipedia based, nltk assisted similarity look up mechanism for highlighting keywords.
+Phase 2: <b>Use Wikipedia based, nltk assisted similarity && look up mechanism for highlighting keywords.</b>

 Functionality: Accelerate read speed by converting input text to html page with keywords highlighted.